rpcpool/yellowstone-faithful/site/indexes.markdown

  - slot-to-cid: Lookup a CID based on a slot number
  - tx-to-cid: Lookup a CID based on a transaction signature
  - cid-to-offset: Index for a specific CAR file, used by the local rpc server (see above) to find CIDs in a car file
+ - sig-exists: Index for quick checking whether a specific signature exists in an epoch or not.

 In addition to these Old Faithful supports an index called `gsfa` that maps Solana addresses to a list of transaction signatures.